jbarbosa143/drum-machine/README.md

 #### 2B: Toggling the metronome

-Make it so that if the "metronome" checkbox is un-ticked, the metronome sounds stop playing.
+Make it so that if the "metronome" checkbox is un-clicked, the metronome sounds stop playing.

 #### 2C: Toggling the instruments